Quickstart: Create a single database in Azure SQL Database using the Azure portal

 A single database can either be created in the provisioned or serverless (preview) compute tier.

 - A single database in the provisioned compute tier has a defined amount of pre-allocated compute resources plus a set of memory and storage resources using one of two purchasing models.

 - A single database in the serverless compute tier has a range of compute resources that are auto-scaled plus a specified amount of memory per core, and a specified amount of storage resources and is only available in the vCore-based purchasing models.

 To create a single database containing the AdventureWorksLT sample data:

 Select Create a resource in the upper left-hand corner of the Azure portal.

-In the Create SQL Database form, type or select the following values:
+On the Basics tab, in the Project Details section, type or select the following values:

 Subscription: Drop down and select the correct subscription, if it doesn't appear.